-areas with water stress withdrawn from with previous Identification tool Please explain Row 1 Less than 1% Much higher WRI Aqueduct EDP has two thermal power plants located in water stressed areas (Pecém in Brazil and Castejón in Spain), representing 0.007% of the total water withdrawals reported in question 1.2b.
-There was a 51% increase of this indicator between 2018 and 2019 due to the following facts: - total water withdrawals from these power plants increased 14%; - Total company-wide withdrawals decreased 24%.
-For water stress exposure assessment EDP uses the WRI Aqueduct to conduct a first high-level risk assessment, by mapping all its thermal and hydro generation assets against a widely recognized water availability indicator (Baseline Water Stress (BWS)).
-Wind generation and distribution assets are excluded given their low dependency on water availability.
-Analysis is conducted at watershed level, using both current state and projections applying the following threshold: BWS higher than 40%, as recommented in the Question-level Guidance.
-A downscaling analysis at local level is then done, using information gathered from National Governmental Agencies (location specific water availability indicators) and company's operational teams (asset water dependency, constraints from local competitive uses).
-This is done for all geographies where EDP has generation activities (Portugal, Spain and Brazil), and considering the facilities location.
-It is worth noticing that withdrawal sources are closely located to the facilities and, thus, water-stress classification is valid for both situations.
-Assessment is updated on a 2 - 3 - year basis or whenever a new project requires it.
-We use the following thresholds to monitor trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".
+Withdrawals are from areas with water stress % withdrawn from areas with water stress Comparison with previous reporting year Identification tool Please explain Row 1 Yes Less than 1% Much lower WRI Aqueduct EDP has two thermal power plants located in water stressed areas (Pecém in Brazil and Castejón in Spain), representing 0.003% of the total water withdrawals reported in question 1.2b.
+There was a 58% decrease of this indicator between 2019 and 2020 due to the following facts: - total water withdrawals from these power plants decreased 47% (Pecém Power Plant was stopped between April and August 2020, and in March and September 2020 it operated only partially); - Total company-wide withdrawals increased 28%.
+For water stress exposure assessment EDP uses the WRI Aqueduct to conduct a first high- level risk assessment, by mapping all its thermal and hydro generation assets against a widely recognized water availability indicator (Baseline Water Stress (BWS)).
+Wind

+generation and distribution

+assets are excluded given their

+low dependency on water

+availability.
+Analysis is

+conducted at watershed level,

+using both current state and

+projections applying the

+following threshold: BWS higher

+than 40%, as recommended in

+the Question-level Guidance.

+A downscaling analysis at local

+level is then done, using

+information gathered from

+National Governmental

+Agencies (location specific water

+availability indicators) and

+company's operational teams

+(asset water dependency,

+constraints from local

+competitive uses).
+This is done

+for all geographies where EDP

+has generation activities

+(Portugal, Spain and Brazil), and

+considering the facilities

+location.
+It is worth noticing that

+withdrawal sources are closely

+located to the facilities and, thus,

+water-stress classification is

+valid for both situations.

+Assessment is undeted as a Q

+Assessment is updated on a 2 -

+3 - year basis or whenever a

+new project requires it.

+We use the following thresholds

+to monitor trends: +/- 15%:

+"about the same"; +/- 16-50%:

+"higher"/"lower"; +/- 51%: "much

+higher"/"much lower".

+Ť